ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Day1.md

 [There are a number of activities to perform and requirements to meet in order to participate.](Prerequisites.md)

 ### Introduction
-Day one is all about getting your AWS tenants and resources onboarded, so that you can work with those resources on the following days.
+Day one is all about getting your AWS and Azure tenants and resources onboarded, so that you can work with those resources on the following days.

 ### Learn more / lab resources
 #### Azure AD (AAD)